2008 Mongolian parliamentary election

 Parliamentary elections were held in Mongolia on 29 June 2008.
 A total of 356 candidates ran for the 76 seats in the State Great Khural.
-According to official results published on 14 July, at least 39 seats were won by the ruling Mongolian People's Revolutionary Party (MPRP), and at least 25 seats by the main opposition party, the Democratic Party (DP).
-Ten seats remained subject to possible recounts.
+According to official results 45 seats were won by the ruling Mongolian People's Revolutionary Party (MPRP), and 28 seats by the main opposition party, the Democratic Party (DP).

 Electoral system

 Members of the State Great Khural were elected from multi-seat constituencies in a plurality-at-large system, with two to four seats per aimag or (in Ulaanbaatar) düüreg.
 Previous elections had single-seat constituencies, and the new, more complicated voting system was reported to have led to a delay in vote counting.

 Of the 76 seats, 20 were elected from Ulaanbaatar, and the other 56 were elected from the 21 aimags.
 Mongolian voter registration is coupled with civil registration.
 Vote counting was manually done by hands and was not publicly done, and results of individual polling stations were not published.
 After the 2004 parliamentary elections had been contested in some constituencies, Mongolian voters now have their thumbs marked after casting their vote.